The real cost of digital transformation in government.

 So, what is the real cost we should be concerned with?
 Perhaps we need less emphasis on the potential $50-100MM this effort will likely take.
 Maybe what’s more critical is the thought that Canada, as a progressive nation, could continue to sit on the side lines of digital innovation, missing the mark, and underestimating the vital importance of digital as a means of connecting, assisting, and engaging its population.

-If you enjoyed this post, please click the recommend button.
-Or to read more of our thoughts, follow our publication: https://medium.com/engine-digital-perspectives, enginedigital.com or twitter.com/@enginedigital
+If you enjoyed this post, please click the clap button.
+Or to read more of our thoughts, follow our publication: https://medium.com/engine-digital-perspectives, enginedigital.com or twitter.com/enginedigital